GeekyShiva/Self-Driving-Car/SRS.md

 This system consists of following components:

-* RC Car, it is analogous to real world car and tries to mimic it
+* RC Car: analogous to real world car and tries to mimic it
-* Machine Learning Model, it makes decisions as to how the car should move
+* Machine Learning Model: makes decisions as to how the car should move
-* Arduino and Raspberry Pi, they control the car’s underlying hardware
+* Arduino and Raspberry Pi: along with motors, form the car’s underlying hardware
-* PiCam, it collects visual data
+* PiCam: collects visual data
-* Ultrasonic Sensor (HC - SR04), it collects distance data
+* Ultrasonic Sensor (HC - SR04): collects distance data

 **RC Car** acts as an analog to the real world car with basic motion capabilities.
 It is battery operated.